Bayesian Solution Uncertainty Quantification for Differential Equations

-and with state mean and covariances, as well as derivative cross-covariances again obtained analytically.
-Here the state and derivative, $u_t$ and $u$ respectively, may be of arbitrary dimension.
-We also note that equation (\ref{eqn:marginalcovt}) results in a sparse, band diagonal matrix when a covariance structure is chosen with bounded support.
+and with state mean, covariances, and derivative cross-covariances again obtained via integration (see Algorithm \ref{alg:ivpsolution} and Supplement D.1).
+Here the state and derivative, $u$ and $u_t$ respectively, may be of arbitrary dimension.
+Under a bounded support covariance, $C^n({\bf t_j},{\bf t_k})$ and $C_t^n({\bf t_j},{\bf t_k})$ become sparse, band diagonal matrices.

-After all $N$ updates have been performed, we obtain a joint posterior probability distribution $\mu^N$ for the unknown solution and its derivative, conditional on realizations of one trajectory of the auxiliary random variable $\mbox{\bf f}\in\mathbb{R}^N$.
-Sampling interrogation trajectories $\mbox{\bf f}\in\mathbb{R}^N$ with their corresponding states yields a realization from the probability model (\ref{eqn:posterior_solution}).
-It is here that nonlinear system dynamics result in a strongly non-Gaussian error structure, as illustrated in section \ref{sec:lorenz}.
-This sampling strategy is described in Algorithm \ref{alg:ivpsolution}, yielding realized trajectories from the forward model (\ref{eqn:posterior_solution}) over a desired grid ${\bf t} = [t_j,\cdots,t_T]$.
-Five draws from the joint distribution of $\mu^n$ and the auxiliary variable $\mbox{f}_n$ at iterations $n = 12, 24, 36, 48$ are illustrated in the second through fifth rows of Figure \ref{fig:Algo1_Illustration} for the second-order ODE initial value problem (\ref{eqn:toyIVPsystem}).
+After $N$ updates have been performed, we obtain a joint posterior probability distribution $[u_t, u \mid{\bf f} ]$ for the unknown solution and its derivative, conditional on realizations of one trajectory of the model interrogation vector $\mbox{\bf f}$.
+Draws from the marginal model (\ref{eqn:posterior_solution}) can be obtained via Monte Carlo, as described in Algorithm \ref{alg:ivpsolution}, yielding realized trajectories from the forward model (\ref {eqn:posterior_solution}) at desired time locations ${\bf t}$.
+Five draws from the joint distribution of (\ref{eqn:posterior_solution}) and the interrogations $\mbox{f}_n$ at iterations $n = 12, 24, 36, 48$ are illustrated in the second through fifth columns of Figure \ref {fig:Algo1_Illustration} for the second-order ODE initial value problem (\ref{eqn:toyIVPsystem}).
 For notational simplicity, we will hereafter assume that the temporal locations of interest, ${\bf t}$, form a subset of the discretization grid locations, ${\bf s}$.
-A general version of this algorithm, sampling the state at arbitrary locations, ${\bf t}$, is provided in the on-line supplement available at \href{http://web.warwick.ac.uk/PODES}{http://web.warwick.ac.uk/PODES}.